 - Hand-coding in HTML 4.01 Transitional to a reasonable level of accessibility

 - Restyling the SilverStripe-generated forum widget so that it matched the design of the rest of the website

 - Incorporating dynamic graphical effects for business and information partner logos in the footer of all templates, based on the jQuery jqDock plugin

 - Extensive testing of the site at all stages of the development process, ensuring complete consistency across the following browsers and platforms:

 - PC: Internet Explorer IE6, IE7, IE8; Firefox

 - The creation of a sitewide CSS print stylesheet

 - Ensuring that every template had been validated using the W3C Markup Validation Service and that it conformed to HTML 4.01 Transitional requirements

-- Content-loading virtually the entire site (approx 250 pages) within SilverStripe
+- Content-loading virtually the entire site (approx 250 pages) within SilverStripe and proof-reading everything

 - Running a series of CMS workshops with various MPGD staff including the web editor and membership support staff to demonstrate how to use the CMS, together with ongoing support for the web editor as she learned to use SilverStripe